oat-sa/taohub-articles/forge/Installation and Upgrading/installubuntuapachemysql.md

 ### 3.1.
 Download the Latest Version of TAO

 We will now download the latest version of the TAO source code and deploy it on the web server.
 Go to the official TAO download page and download the last [Stable Release](https://www.taotesting.com/get-tao/official-tao-packages/).
 Unzip that folder under the /var/www/taoplatform directory.
-Make sure the files are directly accessible, not through a subdirectory
+Make sure the files are directly accessible, not through a subdirectory.

 ```shell
 cd /var/www